Rhinoplasty (Nose Surgery)

 Cost for Rhinoplasty (Nose Surgery or “nose job”)

-Total costs for “standard” rhinoplasty, including surgeon’s fee, operating room, anesthesia, and all follow-up visits are approximately $7200.
+Total costs for “standard” rhinoplasty, including surgeon’s fee, operating room, anesthesia, and all follow-up visits are approximately $10,500.
+Septorhinoplasty costs start at $12000.
 If you require more operating time, cartilage or other grafts, Weir excisions to narrow the nostrils or nasal base, or functional (breathing) procedures, the cost is determined by the specific procedure(s) and time required.
-Exact cost quotes are given at the time of complimentary consultation at Minneapolis Plastic Surgery, Ltd. Cash discounts and financing options are available.
+Exact cost quotes are given at the time of complimentary consultation at Minneapolis Plastic Surgery, Ltd. Financing options are available.
 Please contact us for a no-obligation consultation with our American Board of Plastic Surgery-certified plastic surgeons.